AntonHakansson/hakanssn.com/posts/arena_allocator__default_to_allocating_from_the_back.md

 ---
-title: Build contiguous structures with Arena allocator
+title: Arena Allocator Default to allocating from the back!
-slug: uninterrupted-contiguous-data-structures-with-arena
+slug: arena-allocator--default-to-allocating-from-the-back
-summary: Reserve the front for growing data structures
+summary: Reserve the front of an Arena allocator for growing data structures.
-tags: C
 created_at: 2025-07-07
-updated_at: 2025-07-07
+updated_at: 2025-07-08
 ---

 # Arena Allocator: Default to allocating from the back!